OngOngoing/BubbleBee/docs/jenkins-github-auto.md

     ![](img/github-autohook1.png)

-6. Scroll down and make sure 'Build when a change is pushed to GitHub' option is enabled.
+6. Scroll down and make sure <code>Build when a change is pushed to GitHub</code> option is enabled.

     ![](img/github-autohook2.png)